Estimated reading time: 12 minutes

 The fun part starts here!
 How to cook them?
 Well, once you’ve gathered your taco ingredients, you can start cooking and stuffing your wrap.

-- When hot add the taco meat, leave to get nicely browned, giving it some good colour.
+- When hot add the taco meat, and leave to get nicely browned, giving it some good colour.

 - If you haven’t marinated the meat first, lower the heat and add the Chipotle Fajita & Taco Mix, or our Chipotle Paste, with some chopped spring onion.
 Mix well and leave to cook for 10 minutes, stirring occasionally.